 In Upcycling – different from Downcycling – waste or discarded materials are transformed in new qualitative products.
 This way of recycling does not only help save resources, it gives a new usability to existing materials creating something valuable.

 This upgrade helps save resources

 Every two years, the ILA Berlin attracts more than 180,000 visitors to its fairgrounds.
 In order to help visitors orientate within the fair premises, a large number of banners and signage elements are produced.
-A considerable amount on materials is needed for such arrangements and it is mostly used only once.
+A considerable amount of material is needed for such arrangements much of which cannot be reused at future events. .

-This collection consists of three different items: rucksacks made of former hall banners; gym bags from flags and shoppers made of discarded signage elements.
+This collection consists of three different carrybags: backpacks made out of former hall banners; gym bags made out of flags and shopping bags made of outdated signage elements.

 nbw – Nordberliner Werkgemeinschaft